AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### GetRootCategory

-    Get root categories those exists in the same namespace with user's namespace.
-Optional parameter is **Language**.
+    This function gets root categories that exist in the same namespace with user's namespace.
+The optional parameter is **Language**.
 It'll return the root TArray<[Category](../models/#category)> from the [FCategoryDefaultCompleteDelegate](../callback/#fcategorydefaultcompletedelegate) callback.
     <!--language lang-cpp -->

         void JusticeCatalog::GetRootCategory(FString Language, FCategoryDefaultCompleteDelegate OnComplete){}